 “Women who swim against the current.”

-Obviously, this ambitious mission means that fund-raising among members and within the community is ongoing.
-It was April 2018 when Professor Henrik Williams was Lakselaget’s guest speaker, at a time when President Sarah Halvorson Brunko was working on new ideas for raising funds.
+Obviously, this ambitious mission means that fundraising among members and within the community is ongoing.
+In April 2018 Professor Henrik Williams was Lakselaget’s guest speaker when President Sarah Halvorson Brunko was working on new ideas for raising funds that included the use of runes.

 Sarah was born on the Minnesota prairie, descended from Swedish, Norwegian, and Danish immigrants.
 Her lifelong interest in all things Scandinavian began at 5 years old when Norwegian relatives visited in 1977.
 Eventually Sarah earned a BA in International Relations, Scandinavian Studies, and Norwegian at Concordia College in Moorhead, Minnesota.